 It's MORNING EDITION from NPR News.
 I'm Steve Inskeep.
 Let's talk now about the life and death of Aaron Swartz.
-He was a 26-year-old computer protégé and social activist.
+He was a 26-year-old computer prodigy and social activist.
 He created new technologies.
-He led campaigns that touched millions of lives and last Friday, Mr. Swartz hanged himself in his Brooklyn apartment.
+He led campaigns that touched millions of lives.
+And last Friday, Mr. Swartz hanged himself in his Brooklyn apartment.
 He was facing a criminal investigation at the time.
 NPR's Steve Henn is covering this story.
 Good morning, Steve.

 STEVE HENN, BYLINE: Good morning.

 INSKEEP: For listeners who might not have heard of Aaron Swartz, even if he did touch their lives, would you talk a little bit about his life?

 HENN: Sure.
 Most recently, Mr. Swartz helped lead the fight against SOPA, the Stop Online Privacy Act.
 The bill would've given the U.S. law enforcement greater authority to block payments or to shut down websites with pirated material.
 Critics like Swartz argued that it was far too broad and would give the government the ability to take down big chunks of the web, entire domains, for alleged violations.

 So he helped organize an enormous online protest and a partial web blackout that basically resulted in killing that bill.

 INSKEEP: And he was somebody who had the prominence to do that, even though he was only 26, because he had been influential for years.

 HENN: That's right.
 He was one of the people who helped create the RSS feed.
 For non-techies, that stands for Real Simple Syndication and it's what makes it possible to have stories by a given author about a certain subject delivered to your inbox automatically.
 He also founded a web start-up which merged with Reddit, which is now a hugely popular social news website.